unilad homepage

 This, Foord explained, is not anatomically possible.

-When there is what Foord called a 'high-volume explusion', then this has to come from the urethra and not the vagina.
+When there is what Foord called a 'high-volume expulsion', then this has to come from the urethra and not the vagina.

 Squirting means you have a weak pelvic floor

-Foord explains that research points to female ejaculation coming from several factors - this is the periurethral glands we mentioned, higher blood flow, being very aroused, and contractions in your pelvic floor.
+Foord explained that research points to female ejaculation coming from several factors: periurethral glands, higher blood flow, being very aroused, and contractions in the pelvic floor.

-Contrary to the myth, Foord explained that people who can squirt actually show great pelvic floor strength.
+Contrary to the myth, Foord noted that people who can squirt actually show great pelvic floor strength, adding that several studies highlighted this.

 To put it simply - it takes strong, responsive muscles to be able to send liquid shooting out at high pressure.